 We also have a Space 220 Restaurant Dinner Review, which covers the 3-course dinner menu that costs $79 per adult, $29 per child, and is served from 4 pm until 9 pm.
 The dinner review discusses timing the daylight v. nighttime transition of Earth, how long eating at Space 220 takes, and more…

 In addition to serving lunch and dinner with prix fixe 2 and 3-course meals, there’s also the Space 220 Lounge.
 This serves an a la carte menu.
-Until recently, the Space 220 Lounge was available only on a walk-up basis.
+The Space 220 Lounge is available via Advance Dining Reservations or on a walk-up basis.
+While you won’t often find the restaurant itself with options via the Walk-Up Waitlist feature in the My Disney Experience app, you can often find availability for the lounge by actually walking up to the podium.

 In case you’re unfamiliar with it, Space 220 restaurant is located between Test Track and Mission: Space, with its entrance being located off to the side of the latter.
 The show building is tucked away backstage, and not intended to be seen by guests aside from the brief walk from the check-in podium to the departure terminal.